richwaters/PresideNotify/README.md

     GHSound_Forest.mp3
     GHSound_LaserShot.mp3
     GHSound_LuneCalls.mp3

 - *dontWakeApp* - This will deliver the notification without waking the app to perform a background refresh.
+The 'dontWakeApp' parameter will be ignored if 'ghContentReady' is true or if 'ghEnableEmailActions' is true.

 - *ghContentReady* - This can be set to 1 to tell the app to wake up and sync emails in order that it has the email loaded when a notification is tapped.
-The 'dontWakeApp' parameter will be ignored if 'ghContentReady' is set to 1.

     The following parameters are only used if 'ghContentReady' is set to 1.
 They are useful in helping the app know what should be synced in order to download the email.
     - *ghAccountName* -  This specifies the account in which the email was received.